What is Purple Fluorite?

 In addition, fluorite is a delicate gemstone.
 For this reason, specialized machinery and techniques are required for extraction.
 Care must be used when it is dug up from the Earth to prevent damage to the rough.

-- Ranks four on the Mohs scale.
+- Purple fluorite ranks four on the Mohs scale of hardness.

 - Color presents as purple, with subtle hints of red.

 - Sourced from Hunan Province, China.